Adrin0/my-cyber-work/README.md

 # my-cyber-work
-This is wear my blood, sweat, and binary are stored.
+This is where my blood, sweat, and binary are stored.